 It is important to remember that relationships will have good and bad times and that even when you meet your soul mate, there are going to be many rocky patches.
 This will help you to master the lesson of acceptance of others.
 Accepting that no one is perfect could either save a relationship or help you to see someone new through different eyes.
 How many times have you dismissed someone because they weren’t quite right?!

 When I met my current boyfriend, it took me 3 months to fancy him!
 Even though I think he is gorgeous now, I realised I was just afraid of getting hurt or being left.
 If you feel you are too judgemental about others, but your intuition is telling you to give them a chance, then have a look at what your subconscious belief patterns about love and relationships.
-Many people aren’t aware that we all have subconscious beliefs about ourselves and relationships, and that most of our life is ruled from the subconscious part of the brain.
+Many people aren’t aware that we all have subconscious beliefs about ourselves and relationships, and that most of our life is ruled by the subconscious part of the brain.